johanbook/novo_int/NOTES.md

 - Schema validation.
 There should be proper schema validation in API for security and scalability.
 Should cover things as string formats (email, uuid), max numbers etc.
-- Cache current user either in memory or in Redis to lower request timing and database load
 - Add CI/CD pipeline.

 ## 3. Add Job Tracking